 Most of the photographs on this site were taken with Canon DSLRs.
 The speed, control and image quality of a DSLR is hard to beat (but see below).
 My most recent DSLR equipment consists of a Canon 7D mk II, a Canon 1.4X mk III teleconverter and a Canon 100-400 mk II lens.
 This incredible setup gives you the equivalent of a 900 mm f/8 lens that focuses to 3 ft!
 See the image of the Blue-fronted Dancer below which is nearly full frame.
 Click on the image to view it full screen.
 If you can handle the weight (I no longer can), I still highly recommend this kit as probably the ultimate odonate photography system.

 I will also mention another micro 4/3rds kit that has become popular with odonate photographers.
-This consists of the Olympus OM-D E-M1 mk II, Olympus MC-14 1.4X teleconverter and the Olympus 40-150 mm f/2.8 PRO lens.
+This consists of the Olympus OM-D E-M1 mk III, Olympus MC-14 1.4X teleconverter and the Olympus 40-150 mm f/2.8 PRO lens.
 This is a great camera with superb optics that is also very light weight and focuses to 27 inches.
 However, it only has an equivalent focal length of 420 mm, half of the kit above.
 For me, the longer focal length is a must so I do not recommend this kit unless your skill at getting close to odes is better than mine!
 A new option to pair with the Olympus camera for odes is the Olympus 100-400 f/5.0-f/6.3 zoom lens.
 This lens gets you the same focal length as the Panasonic kit above.
 However, it has two drawbacks.
 It only focuses to 51 inches and the image stabilization (IS) does not seem very good.
 It looks like you only get the lens IS active and it does not work in sync with the in body IS.
 Both the Panasonic and Olympus kits mentioned above allow to sync lens and in body IS for greater IS.
 This seems like a strange choice for such a long lens.
 The lens does have some interesting advantages (like taking teleconverters for even more focal length) but these drawbacks are serious limitations in my opinion.

-What about shots of odonates in the hand?
+What about shots of odonates you are holding in your hand?
 These can be great to show details not always visible in naturally perched shots taken with a telephoto lens.
 However, of the cameras mentioned above, only the Canon SX60 is suitable for shots of hand held odonates (unless you get someone else to hold the ode while you take the photo from a little further away).
-With the kit I use, I have to carry a second camera for hand held shots.
+With the kit I use, I have to carry a second camera for hand held odonate shots.
 I have tried various point and shoot cameras that can slip in a shirt pocket.
 These are very convenient, but I have never been happy with the image quality, partially because focusing with these cameras at such close range is problematic.
 Currently, I am using the tiny Canon EOS Rebel SL2, the smallest DSLR made, with the equally tiny Canon EF-S 35mm f/2.8 Macro Lens.
 Unfortunately, it is not pocket-sized, but it is small and light weight and easy to carry in my backpack.
 The big advantage is that it focuses flawlessly and has very good image quality.
 It can take photos of appendages and hamules in the field if your hands are steady.

 A great feature of the Canon 7D mk II is that takes photos at 10 frames per second.
 How could this be important for odes?
 It is important because it allows me to use a technique called "focus stacking".

 The bane of DSLR cameras is limited depth of field.
 For example, on a dragonfly, the body might be in focus but the wingtips are blurry.
 Focus stacking is a technique that combines several images focused on different planes to create one image with potentially unlimited depth of field.
-It is most often used in the studio, but I have been able to adapt it for use with a hand held camera in the field with a cooperative subject against the right background.
+It is most often used in the studio or tripod shots, but I have been able to adapt it for use with a hand held camera in the field with a cooperative subject against the right background.